simul/simul.github.io/gettingstarted.md

 simul::clouds::Environment *environment=NULL;
 ~~~~~~~~~~~~~~~

-Apply your trueSKY licence key (see Unresolved reference man_a_licensingmore details), and initialize the Environment instance:
+Apply your trueSKY licence key (see <a href="licensing">Licensing</a>for more details), and initialize the Environment instance:
 ~~~~~~~~~~~~~~~{.c}
 simul::base::SetLicence(SIMUL_LICENSE_KEY);
 environment=new simul::clouds::Environment();
 ~~~~~~~~~~~~~~~

 The Environment is API-neutral, it calculates and updates environment data.
-We will create a persistent simul::crossplatform::RenderPlatform RenderPlatform,
+We will create a persistent [simul::crossplatform::RenderPlatform](/ref/simul/crossplatform/renderplatform)
+,
 whose class depends on the graphics API we use:

 ~~~~~~~~~~~~~~~{.c}